 Kisir is a simple, flavor-packed Turkish bulgur salad.
-It has some similarities to tabbouleh but definitely deserves it’s own place on a meze or lunch table with it’s wonderful tart-savory flavors.
+It has some similarities to tabbouleh but with it's own distinct and delicious tart-savory flavors.
 Great as a meze dish or a side.

 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.